+There are specific state and federal laws that govern child protection involvement with an Indian child.
 If you suspect a child is being abused or neglected, you cannot shift the responsibility of reporting to a supervisor, or to someone else in the office, school, clinic or licensed facility.
 You alone are required to make the report to the responsible agency.

 Anyone who reports child abuse or neglect in good faith is immune from civil liability.
-The reporter's name is confidential.
-It is accessible only if the reporter consents, by court order, or by court procedure.
+A reporter's name is confidential.
+It is accessible only if a reporter consents, by court order, or by court procedure.